 It is a rebuttable presumption that each party made a substantial contribution, either financial or non-financial, to the acquisition of income and property while the party was married.
 Generally, New Jersey courts have defined marital property to be property acquired by either or both spouses from the date of marriage to the filing of the divorce.
-There are, however, some assets that are exempt from equitable distribution.
-The general rule is that an asset acquired prior to the marriage which is not commingled is exempt from equitable distribution.
-As well, an asset that is received via inheritance and/or third party gift is also exempt, as long as it is not commingled.
+However, some assets are exempt from equitable distribution.
+The general rule is that an asset acquired prior to the marriage, which is not commingled, is exempt from equitable distribution.
+As well, an asset that is received via inheritance and/or third-party gift is also exempt, as long as it is not commingled.
 The premarital portion of retirement assets are also typically exempt.
 It is the burden of the party seeking to have an asset deemed exempt to prove that the asset is, in fact, exempt.
 The court is granted wide discretion to determine the most equitable way to distribute the assets and will consider a long list of factors in determining a fair division of assets and liabilities.

 It is important to understand that the calculation of alimony is not a set formula.
 The Court will consider a number of factors, in addition to the length of the marriage and the respective incomes and ages of the parties when considering whether to award alimony and the amount and duration of the award.
 As of January 1, 2019, alimony is no longer considered tax-deductible and that must be taken into consideration when calculating the amount of the support award.
 The death of either party will trigger a termination of alimony.
 Moreover, if a dependent spouse remarries, alimony payments automatically end.
 Further, an alimony award may be modified if there is a substantial change in the circumstances of either party, such as a dramatic decrease in income, disability, retirement, etc.

-Each and every case is unique and deserves personalized attention.
+Each case is unique and deserves personalized attention.
 We have the experience and expertise to handle all aspects of a divorce.
 We know that our clients need both moral support and zealous advocates.
-We provide personal attention and direct support to our clients during what can be a very challenging time.
+Our top ranked divorce attorneys provide personal attention and direct support to our clients during what can be a very challenging time.